-3.16.2.
+3.15.2.
 Revenue from services

-Revenue from credit management services
+Revenue from debt collection and credit management services

-Revenue from credit management services comprises commission fees due for the collection of debts.
+Revenue from debt collection and credit management services comprises commission fees due for the collection of debts.
 Such revenue is recognised on an accrual basis, in the period in which the service was provided, based on a defined percentage of collected amounts, as provided for in the relevant contract with a business partner.